 - Master of Science in Nursing, Nursing, University of Utah College of Nursing.
 Project: The Role and Function of Ethics Committees in Long-term Care

 Dr. Teresa Garrett is an Assistant Professor with the University of Utah College of Nursing.
 She is a life-long Salt Lake City resident, public health advocate and community volunteer.
 Dr. Garrett graduated from the University of Utah College of Nursing, Doctor of Nursing Practice program in 2014.
 She has a passion for leadership, health policy, epidemiology and emotional intelligence.
 She has always considered families and communities as her patients.
-At the College, Dr. Garrett is actively involved in inclusion/diversity innovations, expanding primary care education opportunities and threading health policy work throughout the curriculum.
+At the College, Dr. Garrett is actively involved in inclusion/diversity innovations, emotional intelligence & leadership in health sciences, and threading health policy work throughout the curriculum.
+Dr Garret has been actively engaged in the University's COVID-19 response as an Advisor in the Contact Tracing Unit and a Deputy to the Health & Safety Branch.
 Her volunteer experience includes the YWCA, Utah Organization of Nurse Leaders, Holy Cross Ministries and the Salt Lake City Police Civilian Review Board.

 Over the past 35 years, Dr. Garrett has worked in a variety of settings, including health system leadership, statewide public health, care management, long-term care, and home care.
 In her spare time, she loves to hike, play in the sun, quilt and spend time with friends and family.
-Her most recent accomplishment is completing a second ‘rim-to-rim’ trek through the Grand Canyon in sun, rain, snow, sleet and a rainbow.
-She and her spouse are the proud parents of two amazing children & their partners, and two fantastic grandsons, who make the world a better place.
+She and her spouse are the proud parents of two amazing children & their partners, and three fantastic grandchildren, who make the world a better place.